rafaelriveralopez/DE-ADT/README.md

 - - -

-The DE-ADT-SPV method is based on the Differential Evolution algorithm implemented for the JMetal library (http://jmetal.github.io/jMetal/)
+The DE-ADT-SPV method is implemented in Java languaje, and it uses the Differential Evolution code provided by the JMetal library (http://jmetal.github.io/jMetal/).

-Reference:
+For referring to this method, please use:

-R. Rivera-Lopez and J. Canul-Reich: Construction of near-optimal axis-parallel decision trees using a  differential-evolution-based approach.
+R. Rivera-Lopez and J. Canul-Reich: *Construction of near-optimal axis-parallel decision trees using a  differential-evolution-based approach*.
 To appear in IEEE Access (2017)

 - - -